Alexandria Ocasio-Cortez: Political positions

+Ocasio-Cortez has been described as progressive, left-wing, left-wing populist, and far-left.

 Ocasio-Cortez is a member of the Democratic Socialists of America and embraces the democratic socialist label as part of her political identity.
 In an interview on NBC's Meet the Press, she described democratic socialism as "part of what I am.
 It's not all of what I am.
 And I think that that's a very important distinction."
 In response to a question about democratic socialism ultimately calling for an end to capitalism during a Firing Line interview on PBS, she answered: "Ultimately, we are marching towards progress on this issue.
 I do think that we are going to see an evolution in our economic system of an unprecedented degree, and it's hard to say what direction that that takes."
 Later at a conference she said "To me, capitalism is irredeemable."
+By mid-2024, it was reported that Ocasio-Cortez was increasingly rejecting what she saw as a self-defeating drive for political purity among some on the left, believing that such an approach undermines the ability to achieve policy goals without expanding appeal and political influence.

-Ocasio-Cortez supports progressive policies such as single-payer Medicare for All, tuition-free public college and trade school, a federal job guarantee, the cancellation of all $1.6 trillion of outstanding student debt, guaranteed family leave, abolishing U.S. Immigration and Customs Enforcement, ending the privatization of prisons, enacting gun-control policies, and energy policy relying on 100% renewables.
-She told Anderson Cooper that she favors policies that "most closely resemble what we see in the UK, in Norway, in Finland, in Sweden".
+Ocasio-Cortez supports progressive ideals such as workplace democracy, single-payer Medicare for All, tuition-free public college and trade school, a federal job guarantee, the cancellation of all $1.6 trillion of outstanding student debt, guaranteed family leave, abolishing U.S. Immigration and Customs Enforcement, ending the privatization of prisons, enacting gun-control policies, and energy policy relying on 100% renewables.
+She told Anderson Cooper that she favors policies that "most closely resemble what we see in the UK, in Norway, in Finland, in Sweden", not those in the "Soviet Union, Cuba, Venezuela".

-Ocasio-Cortez endorsed Bernie Sanders in the 2020 presidential election and appeared with him at speaking engagements.
-Campaign rallies she attended with him drew the largest crowds of any presidential rally.
-On January 25, she joined Michael Moore to fill in for Sanders at a rally at the University of Iowa while Sanders was attending the Senate's Trump impeachment trial.

 Economic policy

-Ocasio-Cortez is open to using Modern Monetary Theory (MMT), a heterodox economic theory with little support among mainstream academics, as an economic pathway to fund and enable implementation of her policy goals.